Middle England (novel): Reception

 Alex Preston, writing for The Guardian, felt that Coe's use of characters spanning multiple generations, covering almost a decade in British history, made him “the first author to address our current crisis of national identity using the form that feels most suited to the task”, contrasting the novelist's work with contemporaneous efforts by Ali Smith and Amanda Craig.
 In The Irish Times, John Boyne ended his review by saying: “Millions of words have been and will be written on Brexit but few will get to the heart of why it is happening as incisively as Middle England.”
 A number of reviewers compared Coe's series of novels to the works of Anthony Powell, with Ian Sansom calling it “the closest thing we have to a contemporary middle-class, middle-England Dance to the Music of Time”.

 Both Preston and Sam Leith, however, felt that the novel's closeness to contemporary events created flaws in the narrative, with the former saying the ending felt “slightly cobbled together”, while the latter described the novel as a whole as “less than completely successful” in its attempt to depict the state of the nation.
-Some reviewers questioned how relevant the more overtly political aspects of the novel would be outside the time of its publication, with Leith saying that “certain passages of exposition feel clunky” as a result of Coe's attempt to explain contemporary events such the rise of European populism and advocacy for the Kalergi plan conspiracy theory.
+Some reviewers questioned how relevant the more overtly political aspects of the novel would be outside the time of its publication, with Leith saying that “certain passages of exposition feel clunky” as a result of Coe's attempt to explain topics like the rise of European populism or the Kalergi plan conspiracy theory.